rahulraopune/Snowden2.0/Argument Mining/README.md

 **Approach :**

 We choose combined features from POS Tag vectorizer and Tfidf vectorizer for our classification model.
-We choose those because the POS Tag features along with Tfidf which yielded good results (F1 Score).
+We choose those because the POS Tag features along with Tfidf yielded good results (F1 Score).
 We trained our classification model with training data and later predicted with validation data (used cross validation for accuracy).
 We tried with several classification models such as knn, n-grams, random forest, SVM and many other models.
 Finally, we concluded with SVM as it is powerful and yielded good results on validation set i.e.,F1 Score of 0.54 with cross validation.

 **1. Features used in POS vectorizer :**